 When in tip-top health, your pH balance should be around 7.4, which is slightly alkaline.
 When it drops below 7 on the pH scale, then your system is turning acid.
 Any stress, flu, colds, or too much sun will cause your body to move toward the acid side of normal.
 Avoid eating acid foods, such as tomatoes, citrus, carbonated soda or anything with vinegar if it will touch the cold sore area.
 You want nothing acid around that sore.
 Following this rule alone for healing a cold sore, along with continual cleaning of the wound with alcohol or hydrogen peroxide, could cut your cold sore healing duration by 50%.

-The following herbal formula will be most useful:
+The following herbal formula has been found to be helpful:

 The following can also be applied externally: